Nav2k19/Short_Path_Algorithm/README.md

 # Short_Path_Algorithm

-A program that utilizez Dijkstras Algorithm using adjacency list to represent a Graph.
+A program that utilizes Dijkstras Algorithm using adjacency list to represent a Graph.